theotasker/xmax_gcode_process/README.md

 "<path/to/python/exe>" "<path/to/xmax_gcode_process>/src/xmax_gcode_process.py";

 After pressing "Export Gcode" in the slicer, a Python window should show up denoting the current progress.
 Currently takes about 60 seconds for 1,000,000 lines of gcode

+Reads the "xmax_supported_commands.gcode" file in root for reference

+Requires "progress" to be pip installed for Python